Rust-Python-Packaging/pyver/README.md

 ## Contribution

-For now Contributions will be quite loose but soon we will be switching to a rolling release model
+For now Contributions will be quite loose.